BATTLE OF THE BULGE WAR SITES

 footage.
 At the Poteau 44 Museum, located in a former

-customs building turned into a museum, the German fighting footage can
+customs building turned into a museum, German fighting film footage

 take a tour of the actual battle site in the film in a rebuilt American